lorenzouriel/ebook-git-github/topics/en/02-fundamental-concepts.md

 git commit -m "first commit"
 ```

-8. Renames the repository's default branch to main.
+8. Renames the repository's default branch to `main`.
 This command is used to update the main branch name to follow the latest naming practices, replacing the old master.
 ```shell
 git branch -M main
 ```

-9. Adds a remote repository named "origin".
-The term "origin" is a standard term used to refer to the main remote repository.
+9. Adds a remote repository named "`origin`".
+The term "`origin`" is a standard term used to refer to the main remote repository.
 The URL is the repository's address on GitHub.
 ```shell
 git remote add origin https://github.com/lorenzouriel/up-website-with-vagrant.git
 ```

-10. Pushes the local repository to the remote repository ("origin") on the main branch.
+10. Pushes the local repository to the remote repository ("`origin`") on the main branch.
 The -u establishes a tracking relationship, automatically associating the local branch with the remote branch.
 This is useful for future git pull and git push without having to specify the branch.
 ```shell
 git push -u origin main
 ```